Head of School

 Lindsey Hendrix graduated from Stevenson University in the spring of 2013 with a Bachelor’s degree in Early Childhood Education.
 After graduating, Lindsey taught kindergarten and was a para-professional for Carroll County Public Schools.
 In the summer of 2015, Lindsey received Orton-

-Gillingham training from Bowman Educational Services.
+Gillingham training from Bowman Educational Services and is certified as a special education teacher.
 Prior to her role as a reading tutor, Lindsey taught literature at Legacy.
 She enjoys using multi-sensory techniques and creating a positive, caring environment to help her students succeed.

 Becki Lawson holds a MSDE Certification in Special Education.
 She completed her bachelor’s degree from Stevenson University and is currently pursuing a master’s degree from McDaniel College.
 She brings years of teaching experience from Howard and Carroll County.
 She received Orton-Gillingham training from Fran Bowman and joined Legacy in 2015.